atlassian/smith/examples/service_catalog/README.md

 # Service Catalog example

-Recoding of the presentation to SIG Service Catalog: https://youtu.be/7fgPgtQh5Es
+Recoding of the presentation to Service Catalog SIG: https://youtu.be/7fgPgtQh5Es

 ## Description